a1j/bind2route53/README.md

 This will produce json batch jobs to feed to aws cli tool via `aws route53 change-resource-record-sets --hosted-zone-id <ZONEID> --change-batch  file://domain.com.json`

+Note that program automatically strips NS and SOA records because those are provided by route53 itself.